ginagerace/BalancedSymbolChecker/README.md

 # StructFunctions
 CS 211: Program 2.
-Creating different struct functions such as push and pop.
+Uses a stack struct to see if input has a balanced number of parentheses, braces, and brackets.